- This event has passed.

 - Retrieval of crop biophysical variables

-This training series is intended for users of Earth Observation data from organisations related to agriculture and food security interested to deepen their knowledge in the domain of crop type mapping.
+This webinar series is intended for users of Earth Observation data from organisations related to agriculture and food security interested to deepen their knowledge in the domain of crop type mapping.

 - Five, 2.5 hour sessions